BTS member Jin begins military duty at front-line boot camp

 A couple dozen fans could be seen as a small turnout given Jin’s huge popularity.
 But Jin and his management agency had earlier asked fans not to visit the site and notified them there wouldn’t be any special event involving the singer, in order to prevent any issue caused by crowding.

-Authorities still mobilized 300 police officers, soldiers, emergency workers and others to maintain order and guard against any accidents, according to the army.
+Authorities still mobilized 300 police officers, soldiers, emergency workers and others to maintain order and guard against any accidents.
 Strict safety steps were expected as South Korea is still reeling from the devastating Halloween crush in October in Seoul that killed 158 people.

-Hours before entering the camp, Jin — whose real name is Kim Seok-jin — wrote on the on the online fan platform Weverse that “It’s time for a curtain call.”
-He posted a photo of himself Sunday with a military buzzcut and a message saying, “Ha ha ha.
+Jin — whose real name is Kim Seok-jin — wrote on the online fan platform Weverse earlier Tuesday that “It’s time for a curtain call.”
+He posted a photo of himself Sunday with a military buzz cut and a message saying, “Ha ha ha.
 It’s cuter than I had expected.”

 By law, all able-bodied South Korean men must serve in the military for 18-21 months under a conscription system established to deal with threats from North Korea.
 But the law gives special exemptions to athletes, classical and traditional musicians, and ballet and other dancers if they have won top prizes in certain competitions and enhance national prestige.
 K-pop stars and other entertainers aren’t given such benefits even if they gain worldwide fame and win big international awards.

 Exemptions or dodging of duties are a highly sensitive issue in South Korea, where the draft forces young men to suspend their studies or professional careers.
-Defense Minister Lee Jong-sup and Lee Ki Sik, head of South Korea’s enlistment office, previously said it would be “desirable” for BTS members to fulfill their military duties to ensure fairness in the country’s military service.
+Defense Minister Lee Jong-sup previously said it would be “desirable” for BTS members to fulfill their military duties to ensure fairness in the country’s military service.

 BTS was created in 2013 and has a legion of global supporters who call themselves the “Army.”
 Its other members are RM, Suga, J-Hope, Jimin, V and Jungkook, who is the youngest at 25.
 The group expanded its popularity in the West with its 2020 megahit “Dynamite,” the band’s first all-English song that made BTS the first K-pop act to top Billboard’s Hot 100.
 The band has performed in sold-out arenas around the world and was even invited to speak at United Nations meetings.